 - Use Your Imagination.

 Try to picture yourself hanging out in a courtyard, participating in a small class discussion, rooming with someone like the student who led your tour.
-Remember that if you are looking at a residential college (versus a university where most people commute), it is a place where you will be learning and living for four years.
+Remember that if you are looking at a residential college, it is a place where you will be learning and living for four years.
 You will likely find that students currently attending the college are your best resources.
 Ask them about their experiences—what they like and don’t like, what they feel the “climate” is like on campus, whether the classroom experience is what they hoped.
 You may be able to tell right away whether a school feels too big, too small, too isolated or too impersonal.
 Pay attention to your instincts.

 - Take Notes and Evaluate.